 - 8 easy ingredients like butter, eggs, and lemons

 The Best Part of All: Bake these lemon cakes in individual ramekins.
-Similar to lava cakes in both presentation and texture, the lemon pudding cakes are perfectly packaged in their own pre-portioned cup.
+Similar to chocolate lava cakes in both presentation and texture, the lemon pudding cakes are perfectly packaged in their own pre-portioned cup.
+It’s how we serve upside down key lime pies, too.
 I love that!
-Such a fun and unique recipe.
-This is how we serve upside down key lime pies too.
+This is such a fun and unique recipe that has always been a baking bucket list recipe for me.

 Let me walk you through each ingredient so you understand its importance.
 Substitutions are not ideal and the full written recipe is below.